sagarbatra01/neat-cars/README.md

 First each species is sorted based on its species score.
 The species score is calculated using a score function that the user can redefine in *config.py*.
 After this a percentage of the species are selected to survive.
 Out of these species, a percentage of individuals are selected.
 These percentages can also be modified in the configuration file.

 ### Reproduction
+To maintain the population size, the survivors must reproduce in order to replace the removed individuals.
+The reproduction works as following:

+1. Two random parents are selected from the survivors.
+2. Create a child neural network.
+3. Copy all of the nodes from the more fit parent to the child.
+4. Iterate over all of the edges in the more fit parent.
+If the edge exists in both parents, copy one of them randomly.
+Otherwise simply copy the one from the more fit parent.

 ### Mutation
+For evolution to work, there must also be some sort of randomness.

 ### Speciation